Why Use PVC Single Ply Membranes?

 Also bear in mind that many contractors only have experience in new build projects which tend to be much simpler with fewer challenges.
 If your project is a refurbishment then you need to find a contractor that has significant experience with the most challenging side of installing.

-County Flat Roofing of Weston-Super-Mare, Somerset is your registered Sarnafil, Alwitra and Cefil single ply flat roof installer.
+County Flat Roofing of Weston-Super-Mare, Somerset is your registered Sarnafil, Alwitra and Danosa single ply flat roof installer.